Playlist: Opera’s Most Ghastly Ghouls, Ghosts, and Goblins

 At 79 years old, Philip Glass has composed 27 operas.
 Yet, only a handful have been performed in Chicago, though the composer spent formative years in the Windy City as a student.

 David Bowie, who passed away January 10, 2016 at age 69, inspired artists in every medium over the decades.
-Philip Glas is one of them: his Symphony No. 1 “Low,” composed in 1992, is based on Bowie’s album, Low, and his Symphony No. 4 “Heroes” is based on Bowie’s Heroes.
+Philip Glass is one of them: his Symphony No. 1 “Low,” composed in 1992, is based on Bowie’s album, Low, and his Symphony No. 4 “Heroes” is based on Bowie’s Heroes.

 Playlist: Rufus Wainwright’s 3 Favorite Opera Composers